WemyssJ/RvTK/README.md

 RvTK is free during the development and beta testing phase, distributed under a beta evaluation model (see [Beta Testing & Feedback](#beta-testing--feedback)) rather than a standard open-source license — terms of use are provided with the installer.

-As RvTK progresses towards commercial release, users will get advance notice of licensing changes, pricing, and availability, and testers who contribute meaningful feedback, workflow suggestions, or testing may be eligible for preferential pricing at launch.
+As RvTK progresses towards commercial release, users will get advance notice of licensing changes, pricing, and availability.
+Pricing will be kept affordable, with the aim that the value returned — hourly rate saved × time saved — vastly outweighs the cost.
+Testers who contribute meaningful feedback, workflow suggestions, or testing may also be eligible for preferential pricing at launch.

+### Requesting Bespoke Tools

+Have a specific workflow problem RvTK doesn't solve yet?
+Get in touch — during the development period, bespoke tools built from user requests are likely to be provided free of charge and made available to all RvTK users, at our discretion.
+This is one of the best ways to directly shape the toolkit, so don't hesitate to [reach out](#contact).

 ---